 On the other hand, Dialogflow is famous for streamlining natural language processing development.
 Yet, despite implications, the tool remains quite complex and usually off-limits to an average marketer.
 By providing a Dialogflow integration, Landbot allows you to combine elements of NLP with no-code features.

-Continue reading to learn a bit more about Dialogflow or jump straight to the Landbot-Dialogflow integration process & example.
+Continue reading to learn a bit more about Dialogflow, or jump straight to the Landbot-Dialogflow integration process and example.

 Before being acquired by Google, Dialogflow was known as API.AI.
 Following the acquisition, the entire service has become free and available to all Google Cloud Platform.
 (GSP is priced based on usage but does offer a free tier.)

 Dialogflow markets itself as the go-to tool for artificial intelligence and machine learning solutions.
 While Google might be working on something of the sort in the background, Dialogflow is, in essence, a Natural Language Processing engine with a major focus on Natural Language Understanding (NLU), the “understanding” part of NLP.

-NLU is all about helping the algorithm identify what the user is talking about and collect the necessary data to generate a viable response.
-While the Dialogflow engine is able to learn and improve, that improvement can only be enticed by active training on part of the developer/narrative designer.
-The system can’t learn from its own experience and so, you can’t really speak of machine learning in this case.
+NLU is all about helping the algorithm identify what the user is talking about and collect the necessary data to generate accurate responses.
+While the Dialogflow engine is able to learn and improve, that improvement can only be enticed by active training on the part of the developer/narrative designer.
+The system can’t learn from its own experience, and so, you can’t really speak of machine learning in this case.

 - To create natural language chatbots without coding